 Where To Stay In Brighton

 I also loved the in-room bath, toiletries by The White Company and designer details (funky lighting and smart bedding).
-With super friendly service and one of the best hotel breakfasts I’d had in a long time, it’s somewhere I’ll be recommending to all my friends!
+With super friendly service and one of the best hotel breakfasts I’d had in a long time, it’s somewhere I’ve continued to recommend.

 While my weekend in Brighton was a little bit of a trip down memory lane, it was also amazing to discover new places, and even venture just outside to the Albourne Estate for a totally contrasting experience.